Meet the Team

 Born and raised in San Francisco, Vicki Alvarez began dancing at a young age, training in multiple styles and performing on platforms like America’s Got Talent and So You Think You Can Dance.
 She holds a BA in Psychology with a Dance minor from Cal State Northridge and an MS in Dance/Movement Therapy from Pratt Institute.
 As a Board-Certified Dance/Movement Therapist, Vicki has worked with diverse populations—from early child development to seniors with dementia.
 Guided by the belief that the body is the unconscious mind, she uses movement as a powerful tool for connection and healing.

-• Clory Rossi-Shewan, MA, LMFT
+• Clory Rossi-Shewan, MA, LMFT, R-DMT

 Co-Creator & Lead Facilitator